krevis/MIDIApps/README.md

 ## How to build ##

 1. `git submodule update --init --recursive`
-2. Open MIDIApps.xcworkspace with Xcode.
+2. Open `MIDIApps.xcworkspace` with Xcode.
+3. Open `Configurations/Snoize-Signing.xcconfig` and change `DEVELOPMENT_TEAM` to the Team ID of your Apple Developer account.
+See the file for more details.
-3. In the "Scheme" popup menu in the toolbar, select either MIDI Monitor or SysEx Librarian.
+4. In the "Scheme" popup menu in the toolbar, select either MIDI Monitor or SysEx Librarian.
-4. Build and run!
+5. Build and run!

 ## What's inside ##